Post adolescence meets post revolution. When violence became a language in the Egyptian streets, anger became Amal’s destiny and destination.

 A coming of age story in the post-revolution Egypt following a young girl over 4 years from the age of 15-19, this observational self-discovery journey follows one girl’s exploration and search for her own place, identity and sexuality growing up in a male-dominant violent society within a constantly changing country as she transitions from childhood into adulthood while we witness what does it take to grow up as a young female within a police state in a post-revolution era, and how little choices a young woman could have.

 After two short years of the hope sparked by the Egyptian revolution in 2011, free elections took place but were followed by a military takeover.
 Egypt returned to its former state of dictatorship, leaving the wounds of a hijacked revolution to fester.

 Amal embodies that confusion that Egypt has as a state.
-Each is trying to reach an adult status while the tough authoritarian regime and the political twists are effecting every single decision of hers to the point where we witness how little choices she could have in these multiple crossroads in her life to shape her life with these decisions.
+Each is trying to reach an adult status while the political twists are effecting every single decision of hers in these multiple crossroads in her life to shape her life with these decisions.